 There's nothing like eating fish this fresh, and there's no going back once you try it.

 Tuna Harbor Dockside Market

 You can check out the weekly catch before heading to the market.
 If you see something you really want; try reaching out to them to save you some.

 San Diego has a long and rich history of fishing.
 In the 1970s, San Diego was the "tuna capital of the world."We still have the best seafood in the world right here in San Diego.
 You can buy it right from the fishermen who caught it, and that has huge benefits (price, freshness, supporting the local economy, health).

-Tuna Dockside Market is where the chef’s who really care about the source of their seafood shop for their restaurants.
-It requires flexibility, as the “daily catch” really does change from day to day.
-When a restaurant changes their menu daily… If they are stuck in a giant more corporate menu that almost never changes; they likely have to buy from a large distributor who can guarantee certain product no matter where it is sourced.
+Tuna Dockside Market is where the chefs who really care about the source of their seafood shop for their restaurants.
+It requires flexibility, as the "daily catch" really does change from day to day.
+When a restaurant changes its menu daily...
+If they are stuck in a giant more corporate menu that almost never changes; they likely have to buy from a large distributor who can guarantee certain product no matter where it is sourced.

 These are the fishermen that the local seafood distributors get their supply from.
-Cut out a __ and buy direct.

 Four reasons you should be buying your fish right from the source